 Representatives of the Roll Back Malaria Partnership Secretariat (RBM), the Global Fund to Fight AIDS, Tuberculosis and Malaria, UNICEF and the Office of the United Nations Special Envoy for Malaria are invited to participate as observers in MPAC meetings and deliberations.
 Relevant staff from WHO Headquarters and Regional Offices attend as members of the Secretariat.
 In addition, up to seven National Malaria Control Programme managers from around the world are invited as resource persons to observe and participate in the meetings.

-WHO/GMP may also invite other observers to MPAC meetings, including representatives from WHO regional technical advisory groups, non-governmental organizations (NGOs), international professional organizations, technical agencies, and donor organizations.
+The Global Malaria Programme may also invite other observers to MPAC meetings, including representatives from WHO regional technical advisory groups, non-governmental organizations, international professional organizations, technical agencies, and donor organizations.
 Additional experts and Technical Resource Persons, may also be invited to meetings, as appropriate, to further contribute to specific agenda items.
 Other observers are welcome to attend MPAC meetings on their own initiative.

 Registration for observers generally begins six weeks before each scheduled meeting.
 Observers shall not take the floor unless requested to do so by the Chairperson and shall under no circumstances participate in the formulation of MPAC recommendations.

-The MPAC is kept informed by WHO/GMP and partner agencies of progress in the implementation of WHO’s global recommendations, and the attainment of objectives at country and regional level.
-WHO/GMP, together with the MPAC Chairperson, determines which policy issues, and information from other WHO technical advisory groups, should be brought to the attention of the MPAC.
+The MPAC is kept informed by the WHO Global Malaria Programme and partner agencies of progress in the implementation of WHO’s global recommendations, and the attainment of objectives at country and regional level. the Global Malaria Programme, together with the MPAC Chairperson, determines which policy issues, and information from other WHO technical advisory groups, should be brought to the attention of the MPAC.

-In developing its priorities of work and meeting agendas, the MPAC works with WHO/GMP, and input is also solicited from malaria-endemic countries.
-In time, it is possible a wider group will be invited to contribute to agenda items in advance of each meeting via open consultation on the WHO/GMP website.
+In developing its priorities of work and meeting agendas, the MPAC works with the Global Malaria Programme, and input is also solicited from malaria-endemic countries.
+In time, it is possible a wider group will be invited to contribute to agenda items in advance of each meeting via open consultation on the WHO website.